How To Make This The Greatest Summer Of Your Life Scott Pauley

 Allow today to be a new beginning.
 Make this the greatest summer of your life!

-• Get outside.
-Our media driven culture has tied us to the large screens on our wall and the small screens in our pockets.
+Our media-driven culture has tied us to the large screens on our walls and the small screens in our pockets.
 Take a walk.
 Watch the wildlife.
 Sit on the porch and watch the sun come up.
 Enjoy God’s creation.

-• Set some personal goal.
 Begin the exercise you keep talking about.
-Read the book you have looked at the last six months.
+Read the book you have just looked at in the last six months.
 Accomplish something definite.

 The Old Testament prophet lamented, “The harvest is past, the summer is ended, and we are not saved” (Jeremiah 8:20).
 Summer is a time for work.
 It is a fruit-bearing season that must not be missed.
 May God help us to be nearer to God and further on our journey when the summer ends than we are today.
 Make this the greatest summer of your life!